bbauska/Anti-Project2025/anti.md

 as Trump’s director of the Office of Management and Budget during his first term and has remained close to him.
 Vought, who is frequently cited as a potential chief of staff in a second Trump White House, is president of The Center for Renewing America think tank, a leading group in a conservative consortium preparing for a second Trump term.”
-[Politico, 2/20/24]
+[Politico, 2/20/24]</p>

-Center for Renewing America’s top priorities for a second Trump administration includes “Christian nationalism” as a bullet point.
+<p>Center for Renewing America’s top priorities for a second Trump administration includes
+“Christian nationalism” as a bullet point.
 “One document drafted by CRA staff and fellows includes a list of top priorities for CRA in a second Trump term.
 ‘Christian nationalism’ is one of the bullet points.”
-[Politico, 2/20/24]
+[Politico, 2/20/24]</p>

 <p>Vought has close ties to Christian nationalist William Wolfe, who has advocated for overturning
 same-sex marriage, ending abortion, and reducing access to contraceptives.
 “Vought has a close